pgpartman/pg_partman/README.md

 If you are doing a `pg_dump`/`pg_restore` and you've upgraded pg_partman in place from previous versions, it is recommended you use the `--column-inserts` option when dumping and/or restoring pg_partman's configuration tables.
 This is due to ordering of the configuration columns possibly being different (upgrades just add the columns onto the end, whereas the default of a new install may be different).

-<<<<<<< HEAD
 If upgrading between any major versions of pg_partman (4.x -> 5.x, etc), please carefully read all intervening version notes in the [CHANGELOG](CHANGELOG.txt), especially those notes for the major version.
 There are often additional instructions and other important considerations for the updates.
+Extra special considerations are needed if you are upgrading to 5+ from any version less than 5.0.0.
+Please see [pg_partman_5.0.0_upgrade.md](doc/pg_partman_5.0.0_upgrade.md).

 IMPORTANT NOTE: Some updates to pg_partman must drop and recreate its own database objects.
 If you are revoking PUBLIC privileges from functions/procedures, that can be added back to objects that are recreated as part of an update.
 If restrictions from PUBLIC use are desired for pg_partman, it is recommended to install it into its own schema as shown above and the revoke undesired access to that schema.
 Otherwise you may have to add an additional step to your extension upgrade procedures to revoke PUBLIC access again.

-Special considerations are needed if you are upgrading to 5+ from any version less than 5.0.0.
-Please see [pg_partman_5.0.0_upgrade.md](doc/pg_partman_5.0.0_upgrade.md).

 EXAMPLES
 --------
-For setting up native partitioning with pg_partman on a brand new table, or to migrate an existing normal table to native partitioning, see [pg_partman_howto.md](doc/pg_partman_howto.md).
+For setting up partitioning with pg_partman on a brand new table, or to migrate an existing normal table to partitioning, see [pg_partman_howto.md](doc/pg_partman_howto.md).

-For migrating a trigger-based partitioned table to native partitioning using pg_partman, see [migrate_to_native.md](doc/migrate_to_native.md).
-Note that if you plan to migrate to pg_partman, you will first have to migrate to a natively partitioned table before it can be managed by pg_partman.
+For migrating a trigger-based partitioned table to declarative partitioning using pg_partman, see [migrate_to_declarative.md](doc/migrate_to_declarative.md).
+Note that if you plan to migrate to pg_partman, you will first have to migrate to a declarative partitioned table before it can be managed by pg_partman.

 Other documents are also available in the [doc](doc) folder.